DeepDream: Process

 that have natural image statistics (without a preference for any particular image), or are simply smooth.

 For example, Mahendran et al. used the total variation regularizer that prefers images that are piecewise constant.
-Various regularizers are discussed further in.
-An in-depth, visual exploration of feature visualization and regularization techniques was published more recently.
+Various regularizers are discussed further in Yosinski et al. An in-depth, visual exploration of feature visualization and regularization techniques was published more recently.

 The cited resemblance of the imagery to LSD- and psilocybin-induced hallucinations is suggestive of a functional resemblance between artificial neural networks and particular layers of the visual cortex.

 Neural networks such as DeepDream have biological analogies providing insight into brain processing and the formation of consciousness.
 Hallucinogens such as DMT alter the function of the serotonergic system which is present within the layers of the visual cortex.
 Neural networks are trained on input vectors and are altered by internal variations during the training process.
 The input and internal modifications represent the processing of exogenous and endogenous signals respectively in the visual cortex.
 As internal variations are modified in deep neural networks the output image reflect these changes.
 This specific manipulation demonstrates how inner brain mechanisms are analogous to internal layers of neural networks.
 Internal noise level modifications represent how hallucinogens omit external sensory information leading internal preconceived conceptions to strongly influence visual perception.